|

 Dungeness Crab

-Non-Resident Limits: 5 daily, 5 in possession, males only Dungeness—6.5-inch
+Non-Resident Limits: 5 daily, 5 in possession, males only Dungeness—6.5-inch minimum size limit

 Halibut